Can you die without walking? A trip to the US National Parks (28) See the waterfalls flowing through the glittering marble (Sequoia National Park)

 Marble Falls Trailhead (campground nearby)

-Put this in your GPS and you'll reach the trailhead.
+Enter this into your GPS and you'll arrive at the trailhead

 There is a campground just before the trailhead, so unless you are using the campground, you may not be able to drive all the way to the parking lot just before the trailhead.
 However, there is a large parking lot across the road (Generals Highway) where you can park